chaitan28/Terraform_directory/my_terraform_notes.md

 ---

----

-Let me know if you want a working Terraform sample with aliases across modules or across accounts.

 # Data resources
 Terraform data sources can be beneficial if you want to retrieve or fetch the data from the cloud service providers such as AWS, AZURE, and GCP.<br>